bishantt/CodePath-Prework/README.md

         [x]a.
 User can enter text into a text field using the keyboard.
         [x]b.
 User can tap the “Change text string” button to update the label with the text from the text field.
-        [x].
+        [x]c.
 If the text field is empty, update label with default text string.